microsoft/finops-toolkit/docs/_reporting/power-bi/focus.md

 ---

 <blockquote class="note" markdown="1">
    _As of FinOps toolkit 0.2, the FOCUS report was merged into the Cost summary report.
-Both Cost summary and Commitment discounts now use FOCUS 1.0 preview.
+Both [Cost summary](./cost-summary.md) and [Rate optimization](./rate-optimization.md) (was Commitment discounts) reports now use FOCUS 1.0 preview.
 If you would like to use the FOCUS report, you can download it from the FinOps toolkit 0.1.1 release._
 </blockquote>

 The **FOCUS report** is an example Azure dataset that aligns to the FinOps Open Cost and Usage Specification (FOCUS), an open specification that provides a common schema for cost and usage data.
 To learn more, see [focus.finops.org](https://focus.finops.org).